-- What can we accomplish in 150 minutes?

-- Study subset of basic techniques

-I have found these to be the most applicable

-- I have found these to be the most applicable to visualization evaluation

-- Focus on intuition behind basic techniques

-- Become familiar with basic concepts and terms

-- Facilitate working with collaborators from psychology, industrial engineering, statistics, etc.
+- What can we accomplish in one day? - Study subset of basic techniques - Presenters have found these to be the most applicable to VR, AR systems - Focus on intuition behind basic techniques - Become familiar with basic concepts and terms - Facilitate working with collaborators from psychology, industrial engineering, statistics, etc.